evanpurkhiser/keyfinder-cli/README.md

 1. `-n standard` for **Standard Key Notation**

-   Keys are outputed using the standard notation.
-For example, `Eb` is equivelant to E flat. `A` is equivelant to A Major.
+   Keys are outputted using the standard notation.
+For example, `Eb` is equivalent to E flat. `A` is equivalent to A Major.
 Sharps are not used.
-   This is the default notation mode used to output keys when no other otpions are specified
+   This is the default notation mode used to output keys when no other options are specified

 2. `-n openkey` for [**Open Key Notation**](https://www.beatunes.com/en/open-key-notation.html)

-   Keys are outputed using BeaTunes Open Key notation.
-Keys like `1m` are equivelant to C Major.
+   Keys are outputted using BeaTunes Open Key notation.
+Keys like `1m` are equivalent to C Major.
 This is what Traktor uses for it's key notation.

 3. `-n camelot` for [**Camelot Key Notation**](http://www.mixedinkey.com/HowTo)

-   Keys are outputed using the Camelot Easymix Wheel notation.
-Similar to Open Key notation `8B` is equivelant to C Major.
+   Keys are outputted using the Camelot Easymix Wheel notation.
+Similar to Open Key notation `8B` is equivalent to C Major.

 ### Building